 Step 3: Begin your survey

 Note the start time of your survey, start the timer and begin searching for bumble bees.
 While looking for bumble bees you should wander through the entire survey area, focusing on plants that are flowering.
 Focus on ALL flowering plants, not just those that are most abundant or showy—different bumble bees are sometimes attracted to different flowers.
 When you find a bumble bee, capture it in a vial (either directly or using an insect net), note the plant species that it was visiting, and place the vial in a chilled cooler.
 Be sure to keep bees from different flowers separated in the cooler so you remember later.
 Take a picture of each plant, including its flowers and leaves, for later confirmation or identification.
 The smartphone app iNaturalist is a great identification resource for wildflowers and has the capability to save photos and locations of all your observations.
-Special care is needed with handling of all bumble bees, but those surveying in areas where you are more likely to find rusty-patched bumble bees, with grids adjacent to recent observations, should be particularly careful.
-If a possible rusty-patched is noticed during collection it should be photographed and released as soon as possible.
+Special care is needed with handling of all bumble bees, but those surveying in areas where you are more likely to find rusty patched bumble bees, with grids adjacent to recent observations, should be particularly careful.
+If a possible rusty patched is noticed during collection it should be photographed and released as soon as possible.
+Please review our rusty patched bumble bee training on the Online Training page.

 Helpful Tip: Place a petal of the flower into each vial to remind you which species of flower that particular bee was visiting.
 Alternatively, use a small piece of paper, a grease pencil etc. to document and connect each bee to its flowering plant.